Food as Medicine || Using the Five Flavours of Chinese Medicine

 SWEET – Most sweet foods are considered strengthening and harmonizing, and most fruits are considered more cleansing and cooling.
 Use natural sweet foods for cases of deficiency and weakness.
 As I mentioned above, sweet can be used as the centrepiece of most meals, but remember that too much can cause heaviness and damp/mucus conditions.

 PUNGENT – Pungent foods disperse Qi, so they’re very good at moving stagnation and increasing circulation.
 Some also cause sweating.
 Use these foods to combat sluggishness and stimulate digestion.
-Many are also used for “external pathogens” like the common cold.
-Too much pungency can cause damage to many systems, specifically causing heat and dryness, so use caution if you tend toward feeling hot or experience restlessness, insomnia, itchiness, or constipation.
+Many are also used for “external pathogens,” such as the common cold.
+Too much pungency can damage many systems, leading to heat and dryness; use caution if you tend to feel hot or experience restlessness, insomnia, itchiness, or constipation.

 SALTY – Salty foods are often cooling, moistening, softening, and detoxifying.
-Use these foods to support digestion and elimination, as well as to dissolve lumps and congestion.
+Use these foods to support digestion and elimination, and to dissolve lumps and congestion.
 Excessive use of salty flavour is common in the West.
 This can cause high blood pressure/hypertension, dehydration, and damage to body fluids and bones.
 It can also affect the Shen (the spirit of the Heart), leading to aggression and rigidity.

 BITTER – Bitter foods are generally drying and cooling.
 Use these foods to stimulate digestion and clear damp-heat conditions, such as fever, inflammation, yeast overgrowth, yellow mucus, and high cholesterol.
 Most modern diets require a more bitter flavour, but excessive bitterness can be damaging.
 Use caution with those who are cold and weak.